Camillaneri/Do_not_Panic/README.md

 <p>We gave particular attention to the page layout and used a different text disposition depending on the number of issue’s articles showed on the page:
 In an open codex the text is pushed upward and toward the center of the pages by small gutters and wide margin below and aside. </p>
 <p>We recreated this layout when two article are shown aside, and displaying the text in two column when a single article is shown, while we decided to maintain a smaller margin when three articles are shown to not impair readability. </p>
-<h3>Colors</h3>
+<h3>Colours</h3>
-<p>To reproduce the vibrant colors of miniatures we choose a palette of gold and blues for the archives and the menus, dark red for the article headers, and used images of original miniatures for the archive pages. </p>
+<p>To reproduce the vibrant colours of miniatures we choose a palette of gold and blues for the archives and the menus, dark red for the article headers, and used images of original miniatures for the archive pages. </p>
 <img id="middleage2" src="img_reference/Y300s/med1.png"/>
 <h2 id="eight">1800 - Dayly Newspaper</h2>
 <h3>Background</h3>